darron/ff/README.md

 ### TODO
 - [x] Add logger to config
 - [x] Add some debug logging
+- [x] Be able to insert fake data via curl.
+- [ ] Switch to spf13/cobra and split out the CLI.
 - [ ] Be able to insert Faked data into Repository via CLI
 - [ ] Had to turn off client side caching for miniredis tests - can we ONLY do that for tests?
 - [ ] Redis Implementation of NewsStory